Eat & Drink

 Osteria dei Sognatori – An Alba institution, I have mixed feelings about including this – whilst I think everyone should know about it, I don’t want everyone to know about it…

-Fra Diavolo – Pizza restaurant with lovely pizza and a nice outside seating in the summer in a quiet square.
+Fra Diavolo – Pizza restaurant with lovely pizza and nice outside seating in the summer in a quiet square.
 They also taught our 3 year-old son how to make pizza…

 Il Mondo del Caffè – On Piazza Michele Ferrero, with plenty of outside seating, great pastries, coffee and friendly staff.